Open Access publishing humanities

 Source image **

-Pascal Braak, my colleague and open access specialist at the UvA, recently gave a short insiteful presentation at the history staff meeting.
-This blog post provides a summery.*
+Pascal Braak, my colleague and open access specialist at the UvA, recently gave a short insightful presentation at the history staff meeting.
+This blog post provides a summary.*

 All information on open access publishing can be found on our website and if you have any questions, please send them to: openaccess[at]uva.nl